Chaoping/RepData_PeerAssessment1/PA1.md

 ## Are there differences in activity patterns between weekdays and weekends?
-The following code can be used to plot the average step by interval of both weekdays and weekends:
+The following code adds a factor varible to label the days in a week so we can separate weekdays and weekends:

 ```r
 activity$day = weekdays(activity$date)